 What You Need to Know About Bankruptcy

 Even if you meet the basic requirements listed above, you still might not be able to file for bankruptcy.
 Another important factor that dictates whether or not you qualify for bankruptcy is the source of your financial trouble.
 If you graduated within the past 7 years and have student loans to pay off, you will not be able to file for bankruptcy.

 You will also not be entitled for bankruptcy if you have fines from court, fraud, or child and spousal support payments to make.
-Anyone who has financial distress as a direct cause of these can still make an appointment to speak with a Licensed Insolvency Trustee from Doyle Salewski Windsor, in order to discuss other options.
+Anyone who has financial distress as a direct cause of these can still make an appointment to speak with a Licensed Insolvency Trustee from Doyle Salewski Montreal, in order to discuss other options.

 Your Responsibilities After Bankruptcy

 If you do meet all of the requirements set out in the process of filing for bankruptcy, you will have to agree and commit to attending two financial counselling sessions.
 You will also have to provide monthly income and expense statements to your trustee.

 When you make an appointment at Doyle Salewski Montreal, we will give you all of the knowledge you need so you can make an informed decision in becoming financially independent.
 Our trustees will be there from the beginning to end of your process, to ensure you have all the help you need every step of the way.

 “I would absolutely recommend Doyle Salewski if you’re in debt.
 They are amazing and work miracles.”